 - 4.9.1.
 Motorways are protected streets and undertakers should avoid laying apparatus under them unless the apparatus is directly associated with the motorway itself (e.g. lighting, communication and signal cables, etc.). - 4.9.2.
 Where utility apparatus does have to cross a motorway, this is usually accomplished by utilising an existing bridge, duct or service tunnel.
 In the absence of any existing routes for apparatus trenchless methods of excavation (e.g. micro tunnelling, horizontal directional drilling), the installation method should be used wherever practically possible.
-For procedures regarding protected streets see Code of Practice for the Coordination of Street Works and Works for Road Purposes and Related Matters.
+For procedures regarding protected streets see the NRSWA Coordination Code.